On the rebound

 Multi-asset, low volatility, with yield focus

-Over a typical investment cycle, SIGT seeks to achieve a total return of at least the Consumer Price Index (CPI) plus 6% per annum, after costs, with low volatility and with the aim of growing aggregate annual dividends at least in line with inflation.
+Over a typical investment cycle1, SIGT seeks to achieve a total return of at least the Consumer Price Index (CPI) plus 6% per annum, after costs, with low volatility and with the aim of growing aggregate annual dividends at least in line with inflation.
 To achieve this, SIGT invests in a multi-asset portfolio that includes both direct investments (mainly UK equities) and commitments to open- and closed-end funds (overseas equities, fixed income and specialist assets).

 Once in a generation valuation opportunities

-As we discussed in our April 2020 note (see page 2 of that note), the equity reduction strategy that Seneca Investment Managers (Seneca IM) had been following in anticipation of a recession has been vindicated, but the manager could not have anticipated the outbreak of covid-19 that triggered the recession and that all asset classes would become highly correlated as markets rolled over.
+As discussed in QuotedData’s April 2020 note (see page 2 of that note), the equity reduction strategy that Seneca Investment Managers (Seneca IM) had been following in anticipation of a recession has been vindicated, but the manager could not have anticipated the outbreak of covid-19 that triggered the recession and that all asset classes would become highly correlated as markets rolled over.
 SIGT’s portfolio was hit from a number of directions and did not offer the level of downside protection that the manager would have hoped for.
-However, as discussed on page 11, SIGT’s NAV has seen a marked recovery during the second quarter (the trust’s NAV gained 8.1% in April, 5.1% in May and 2.5% in June in total return terms) and the manager says that there is significant latent value in the portfolio and so there is still much more to go for.
-The manager also used the market lows to take advantage of what it considered to be ’once in a generation valuation opportunities‘, which has been a contributory factor in the recovery.
+However, as discussed on page 11, SIGT’s NAV has seen a marked recovery during the second quarter of 2020 (the trust’s NAV gained 8.1% in April, 5.1% in May and 2.5% in June in total return terms) and the manager says that there is significant latent value in the portfolio and so there is still much more to go for.
+The manager also used the market lows to take advantage of what it considered to be ’once in a generation valuation opportunities‘, which has been a contributory factor in SIGT’s recovery.

 Where to next?